ioccc-src/winner/1992/nathan/README.md

     NOTE:
 	The 'winning' catagory is also open to question.
 One could say that it is a 'file obfuscator'.
-One could also say that it unintentionally adbused the intent of rule #7 (that programs should be freely redistributable).
+One could also say that it unintentionally abused the intent of rule #7 (that programs should be freely redistributable).
 We suspect that the author may not have intended to do this, but that is the way things go sometimes.

 	BTW, 'abuse of the rules' entries do not violate the rules.
 	Entries that violate the rules are disqualified.
-Abuse of the rules entries are ones that tend to 'streach' the limits and take the contest into unexpected territory.
+Abuse of the rules entries are ones that tend to 'stretch' the limits and take the contest into unexpected territory.

+### Historical notes for this entry from the judges

+    The US International Traffic in Arms Regulations controls certain exportations going out of the United States.
+The U.S.  Munitions List gives the specific categories of restricted exports.
+Because this entry at one time appeared to fall under this restricted catagory, the judges originally were not able to distribute winners outside of the USA.

+    Nathan Sidwell stated that he was willing to distribute the winning source.
+To read HIS instructions of how to obtain his winning program one was able to run:

+	make nathan
+	./nathan

+    to learn how to get a copy of the code.

 ### Personal note from chongo:

-    I think this situation shows just how ridiculous US crypto regulations really are.
+    I think the situation showed just how ridiculous US crypto regulations really were/are.
 Certain US federal officials can get away with shipping arms to certain nations in apparent violation of US laws, but I personally can't re-distribute a program contest winner to the network!